What is the test?

 What happens when the test is performed?

 You lie on your back on a table for the test.
 A technician or doctor first squirts some clear jelly onto your lower abdomen to help the ultrasound sensor slide around easily, and then places the sensor against your skin.
 The sensor looks like a microphone.
-When the sensor is in place, a picture appears on a TV screen, and the technician or doctor moves the sensor back and forth on your abdomen to see the fetus from many different views.
+When the sensor is in place, a picture appears on a computer monitor, and the technician or doctor moves the sensor back and forth on your abdomen to see the fetus from many different views.
 Depending on the age of the fetus, the heartbeat, movement of arms and legs, and many of the internal organs may be seen.

 What risks are there from the test?